-- the nature of the industry and sector, control environment and business performance including the design of the company's remuneration policies, key drivers for directors' remuneration, bonus levels and performance targets; - results of our enquiries of management, internal audit, and the audit committee about their own identification and assessment of the risks of irregularities; - any matters we identified having obtained and reviewed the company's documentation of their policies and procedures relating to: - o identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - o detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud: - o the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team and relevant internal specialists, including tax, valuations, IT, and actuarial specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- the nature of the industry and sector, control environment and business performance including the design of the company's remuneration policies, key drivers for directors' remuneration, bonus levels and performance targets; - results of our enquiries of management, internal audit, the directors and the audit committee about their own identification and assessment of the risks of irregularities, including those that are specific to the company's sector; - any matters we identified having obtained and reviewed the company's documentation of their policies and procedures relating to: - o identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations - the matters discussed among the audit engagement team and relevant internal specialists, including tax, valuations, IT and actuarial specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

-As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in the following area: valuation of claims outstanding - Incurred But Not Reported UK mesothelioma claims.
+As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in the following areas: valuation of claims outstanding - Incurred But Not Reported UK mesothelioma claims.
 In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.

 We also obtained an understanding of the legal and regulatory framework that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the UK Companies Act, tax legislation, the Financial Conduct Authority ("FCA") Handbook and the Prudential Regulatory Authority ("PRA") Rulebook.
+The key laws and regulations we considered in this context included the UK Companies Act, tax legislation, the Financial Conduct Authority ("FCA") and the Prudential Regulatory Authority ("PRA") regulations.

 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
-These included the company's regulatory solvency requirements following the Solvency II 2009 Directive.